isabella232/docs-13/docs/integrations/Algolia.md

 ## Demo Application

 Now you are ready to integrate Algolia in your frontend.
 We prepared a small demo application with create-react-app over at [Github](https://github.com/belazer/graphcms-algolia) with a live demo [here](https://graphcms-algolia.netlify.com)

+## Limitations

+The initial index of your content entries only allows 1000 entries.
+If you try to index more in the initial index, you will need to update your indices manually.